osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 	ORDER BY percent_total_dfq DESC
 	LIMIT 26
 ) AS v);
-# The top 26 out of 320 (approx. 8%) vendors in total defect quantity caused 80% of total defects for our company
+# Top 26 out of 320 (approx. 8%) vendors in total defects caused 80% of total defects for our company

 SELECT SUM(percent_total_dtm)
 FROM (